UK reduces terror threat level to 'severe'

 Officers will be present at some events and popular places that they would not normally patrol, he said.

-"All of this is designed to make the policing approach unpredictable and to make London as hostile an environment as possible to terrorists," Williams said
+"All of this is designed to make the policing approach unpredictable and to make London as hostile an environment as possible to terrorists," Williams said.

 What's happened in the investigation?